 The Bulwer Project

-In 2010 I was invited by Dr Farah Karim-Cooper, Head of Research at Shakespeare’s Globe, to lead a practice-as-research investigation into the gestural codifications of John Bulwer in his 1644 works Chirologia and Chironomia.
+In 2010 I was invited by Professor Farah Karim-Cooper, Head of Research at Shakespeare’s Globe, to lead a practice-as-research investigation into the gestural codifications of John Bulwer in his 1644 works Chirologia and Chironomia.
 The project was based at the Globe and supported by the Centre for Excellence in Training for Theatre at Central.

 Working with a group of professional actors and with the then-current cohort of the new MA Acting (Classical) course at Central, RSC movement director Anna Morrissey and I conducted several weeks of workshops into Bulwer’s gestures, looking at the different stylistic opportunities the gestures offer in performance, as well as at how they can be incorporated into classical theatre training.